 On April 2, 2012, InsCom granted stock options to purchase 36,515,586 of its ordinary shares to its entrepreneurial agents and 24,492,750 ordinary shares to its and the Group's employees (the "2012 InsCom Options").
 Pursuant to the option agreements entered into between the Company and the option grantees, the options shall vest over a two-year period from 2012 to 2013.
 The number of options that the grantees are entitled to in each year will be calculated based on the key performance indicator scores of the grantees in the respective prior year and subject to their continued services to the InsCom and the Group.
 For options granted to agents, 86% ("Option I1") was vested immediately on April 2, 2012, and the remaining 14% ("Option I2") of the award options shall vest on June 30, 2013.
 The expiration date for options granted to agents is December 31, 2014.
 For options granted to employees, 36% ("Option I3") was vested immediately on April 2, 2012, and the remaining 64% ("Option I4") of the award options shall vest on June 30, 2013, and the expiration date for options granted to employees is June 30, 2017.
 The 2012 InsCom Options have an exercise price of RMB1.00 per ordinary share.
-The exercise price and the date of grant.
+The exercise price and expiration date for 2012 InsCom Options was later modified) (See "option modification" section of the note).
+There is no intrinsic value of the options as of the date of grant.